 New Business

-Starting a business can be a daunting exercise, but REDI and its partner organizations around Maryland are here to help!
-Whether you need guidance on drafting your business plan or information on obtaining a building permit, resources exist to help you cross the finish line and open the doors to clients.
+Starting a business can be an exciting, yet overwhelming exercise, but REDI and its partner organizations around Maryland are here to help!
+Whether you need guidance on drafting your business plan or information on obtaining a building permit, many resources exist to help you successfully open your business.

-The following information is just the tip of the iceberg, so don’t hesitate to give our office a call for resources tailored to your needs.
+The following information is just the tip of the iceberg, so contact our office at admin@rockvilleredi.org or (301) 315-8096 for resources tailored to your needs.

 BUILD THE FOUNDATION